JetBrains/guide/site/go/tutorials/simple_rag_with_go/building_app/index.md

 ---
 ```

-Now, we need to upload this data to S3, which will be acting as the Data Source.
+Now, we need to upload this data to [S3](https://aws.amazon.com/s3/), which will be acting as the Data Source.

 Navigate to S3.

 ![step1](./images/1.png)

-Click Create Bucket
+Click **Create bucket**

 ![step2](./images/2.png)

-Provide the bucket name, and make it should be unique.
+Provide a unique bucket name.

 ![step3](./images/3.png)